StoneNimRod/stonenimrod.github.io/_pages/about.md

 I completed my Masters in Mathematics at ETH Zurich in March 2025, focusing in Mathematical Optimization, Operations Research, Graph Theory and Theoretical Computer Science.

-Feel free to send me an email under *firstname.lastname[at]ifor.math.ethz.ch* or visit me in my office at HG G 21.3.
+You can reach me by email at *firstname.lastname[at]ifor.math.ethz.ch* or visit me in my office at HG G 21.3.